HumanLLM: Benchmarking and Improving LLM Anthropomorphism via Human Cognitive Patterns: Experiments

 \subsection{Evaluation Framework Analysis}

-To validate our dual-level checklist, we compared automated GPT-5-mini evaluations against three human experts across 20 diverse scenarios using both holistic metrics (CoSER) and our checklist criteria.
+To validate our dual-level checklist, we compared automated GPT-5-mini evaluations against three human experts across 100 diverse scenarios using both holistic metrics (CoSER) and our checklist criteria.
 Evaluations were voluntary and anonymous.

-\paragraph{Human-LLM Alignment and Normative Confounding} As shown in Table~\ref{tab:human_llm_agreement}, holistic metrics exhibit weak-to-moderate alignment (Anthropomorphism: $r=0.41, \Delta=-32.2$; Fidelity: $r=0.62,\Delta=-16.7$).
+\paragraph{Human-LLM Alignment and Normative Confounding} As shown in Table~\ref{tab:human_llm_agreement}, holistic metrics exhibit weak correlation and large systematic bias (Anthropomorphism: $r=0.43, \Delta=-30.8$; Character Fidelity: $r=0.61, \Delta=-17.7$).
 This divergence stems from what we term \textbf{normative confounding}: LLM judges implicitly conflate ``good anthropomorphism'' with ``prosocial behavior'' (e.g., empathy, rationality), penalizing realistic but negative human traits like defensiveness.
-In contrast, our checklist metrics achieve robust alignment (IPE: $r=0.91, \Delta=-0.4$;MPD: $r=0.88, \Delta=+3.3$) by decomposing behaviors into value-neutral indicators.
+In contrast, our checklist metrics achieve robust alignment (IPE: $r=0.90, \Delta=-0.6$; MPD: $r=0.88, \Delta=+3.7$) by decomposing behaviors into value-neutral indicators.
 This effectively decouples \textit{simulation accuracy} from \textit{social desirability}.

 \paragraph{Case Study} Ideally illustrating this, a scenario featuring \textit{ultimate attribution error} (defensively blaming out-groups) received a low holistic score (5/100) due to cited ``lack of empathy.''
 However, our checklist correctly validated the pattern through definition-grounded questions (e.g., ``Does the character attribute failure to external factors?''), confirming that the behavior, while socially undesirable, was psychologically accurate (Appendix~\ref{appendix:case_studies}).